 Students must have a certificate from level 3 or an evaluation prior to the start of the course.

 Level 4 students continue to work with the five sentence structures they have learned.
 They add new vocabulary.
 Attention is focused on the ASL verb system and the use of directional verbs in their conversations.
 Students get to see the various uses and limitations of these verbs as they practice.

-The focus of level 4 is understanding how to use directional verbs as part of the ASL verb system and more time elements.
+The focus of level 4 expanding vocabulary, exposure to directional verbs as part of the ASL verb system, and more time elements.

 Students in level 5 focus on how to use classifiers, prepositions and monetary numbers.
 As they gain experience, they see how to use classifiers to show the relative position of two objects.
 They will expand on the type of presentations done in levels 3 and 4.
 They will widen their understanding of language – focusing on the meaning they are trying to express.

 Students must have a certificate from level 5 or an evaluation prior to the start of the course.

 More on prepositions and classifiers.
 Students have learned spatial referencing in every level until now – first with a single pronoun, then plural pronouns.
 They have learned Contrastive Structure as a set up for spatial referencing.
 They have learned to use classifiers in space as pronouns.